PepeTheFroggie/EspCopter32/README.md

 # EspCopter

-Project using the ESP8266 and MPU6050 to control a quadcopter.
-Done with arduino for esp8266 ide.
+Project using the ESP32 and MPU6050 to control a quadcopter.
+Done with arduino for esp32 ide.
 RC uses the ack-less ESPNOW protocol.
 See "espnow_RC_TX" for transmitter.

-Serial Konze 0xF5 protocol:
-The output to esc's is wired to the serial output pin #2 of the esp.
-Name is D4, GPIO02, TXD1.
-Baudrate is 128kb.

-Normal PWM output: (#define PWMOUT)
-The output to esc's is wired to the pins 14, 12, 13, 15.
+PWM output to esc's wireing:

+* mot1 to D32, pin 32
+* mot1 to D33, pin 33
+* mot1 to D25, pin 25
+* mot1 to D26, pin 26

 Refresh rate is about 6ms, pulses from 1ms to 2ms.

 RC pulse input sequence is adaptable:

-* define ROL 0
+* define ROL 1
-* define PIT 1
+* define PIT 2
-* define THR 2
+* define THR 0
 * define RUD 3
 * define AU1 4
+* define AU2 5

 The copter will only arm after 1 second zero throttle.
 The copter will shut down motors RC data fails for more than 100ms.